anasadan/anasadan.github.io/README.md

 ### Note
 The `homepage` field in `package.json` is already set to `https://anasadan.github.io` for your user site.

-## Customization
+## Tech Stack

-- Edit the content in `src/pages/About.js`, `src/pages/Blog.js`, and `src/pages/CV.js`
+- React
-- Modify colors and styling in the respective CSS files
+- React Router (HashRouter for GitHub Pages compatibility)
-- Add your profile picture by replacing the placeholder in `About.js`
+- React Markdown for blog posts
-- Update navigation links in `src/components/Navigation.js`
+- GitHub Pages for hosting

 ## License